guzmanwolfrank/Data/BankSQL/readme.md

 ## Findings

-We can see that Florida had the highest number overall of transactions while USD CASH had the highest average transaction amount per currency group.
+i.
+We can see that Florida had the highest number overall of transactions while USD CASH had the highest average transaction amount per currency group. ii.
+The average transaction amount that was flagged was around $3,000 dollars. iii.
+Transfers had the highest amounts per transaction but Withdrawals were the most frequent.

 It is also worthy to note that Withdrawal was the most popular transaction type in the data.